Images Spanning 20 Years Reveal Disappearing Nebula

 A 2016 study by Nicole Reindl now of the University of Potsdam, Germany, and a team of international researchers, also using Hubble data, noted the star at the center of the Stingray nebula, SAO 244567, is special in its own right.

-Observations from 1971 to 2002 showed the temperature of the star skyrocketing from less than 40,000 to 108,000 degrees Fahrenheit, more than ten times hotter than the surface of our Sun.
+Observations from 1971 to 2002 showed the temperature of the star skyrocketing from less than 40,000 to 108,000 degrees Fahrenheit (22,200 to 60,000 degrees Celsius), more than ten times hotter than the surface of our Sun.
 Now, Reindl and her research team has shown that SAO 245567 is cooling.
 Reindl speculates the temperature jump was caused by a brief flash of helium fusion that occurred in a shell around the core of the central star.
 Recently, the star appears to be backstepping into its early stage of stellar evolution.

 “We’re very lucky to observe it just in that moment,” said Reindl.
 “During such a helium shell flash, it evolves very quickly and that implies short evolutionary timescales so we can’t usually see how these stars evolve.
 We just happened to be there at the right time to have caught that.”

-The team studying the rapid fading of the Stingray nebula can only speculate at this time what’s in store for the future of this young nebula.
-At its present rates of fading, it’s estimated the nebula will barely be detectable in 20 or 30 years.
+The team studying the rapid fading of the Stingray Nebula can only speculate at this time what’s in store for the future of this young nebula.
+At its present rate of fading, it’s estimated the nebula will barely be detectable in 20 or 30 years.

 The Hubble Space Telescope is a project of international cooperation between NASA and ESA (European Space Agency).
 NASA’s Goddard Space Flight Center in Greenbelt, Maryland, manages the telescope.
 The Space Telescope Science Institute (STScI) in Baltimore, Maryland, conducts Hubble science operations.
 STScI is operated for NASA by the Association of Universities for Research in Astronomy in Washington, D.C.